Elizabeth Slayton

 In the last several years I have been painting large scale, non-traditional, realistic still life in oil on canvas.
 In this work I have been interested in evoking the is-ness of things, the simplicity of things as they are in their particularity.
 I have been drawn to details, to roundness and volume, to aliveness, luminosity, stillness and clarity.
 In these paintings, the objects have expanded beyond the edges of the canvas.
 This up-closeness creates a sense of immediacy, intimacy and participation, a sense of being here, in the moment, without reservation.

 I then explored a new direction while continuing to be interested in space, luminosity and aliveness.
 I worked on canvases where I created a raised, rough white surface which surrounds an embedded iridescent shape.
 One might associate these shapes to rivers, or pathways, stems, or bones, all of which are vessels of movement, life force or vital energy.
-Moving closer and closer to the object has now taken the work beneath the surface and into an interiority of aliveness.
-No longer viewing the object (one manifestation of a life form) from the outside, this new work explores the inner movement of the life force itself, the vital energy that underlies manifestation.
-The outside appearance is no longer the referent for the work, but rather, the referent has become an intuitive awareness of inner aliveness.